neirocca sound-first music theory

 Tempo Terms Guide

 Classical scores mark tempo with Italian words rather than numbers.
-“Andante” asks for a walking pace, somewhere around 76–108 BPM, but the word also carries a mood the number can’t.
-This guide pairs each term with an approximate BPM range so you can translate between the two.
+“Andante” asks for a walking pace, around 76–108 BPM, but the word also carries a mood the number can’t.
+This guide pairs each term with a BPM range — then goes further into why the same BPM can feel faster or slower.

 Numbers on a page don’t mean much until your ear attaches a feeling to them.